BetaMC-Developers/BWildTP/README.md

-# JWildTPTP
+# BWildTP
-A WIldTP (RandomTP) plugin made for Beta 1.7.3
+A WildTP (RandomTP) plugin made for Beta 1.7.3, Fork of JWildTP with Maven and /rtp and /randomtp aliases